 Renaissance Collaborates with MDR to Build Continued Awareness Among School Leaders

 School leaders regularly clock more than a standard, full-time workload every week.
 In fact, a recent study showed that on average, principals work nearly 60 hours a week.
 In addition, thousands of education technology companies and other education vendors are competing for their already overworked attention.
-A leader in pre-K-12 learning analytics, Renaissance wanted to continue to build awareness of the company as a thought leader and resource for educators and spark continued engagement with education decision makers, including directors, principals, and teacher leaders.
+A leader in pre-K-12 learning analytics, Renaissance wanted to continue to build awareness of the company as a thought leader and resource for educators.
+In addition, Renaissance aimed to spark continued engagement with education decision makers, including directors, principals, and teacher leaders.

-Renaissance and MDR recognized that to achieve its objectives, it was crucial to develop a campaign with high value content to capture the attention of these extremely busy school leaders.
+Renaissance and MDR recognized that to achieve these objectives, it was crucial to develop a campaign with high-value content to capture the attention of these extremely busy school leaders.

 In collaboration with experts from Renaissance, MDR created a series of guest articles for its School Leaders Now and WeAreTeachers online communities that drove visitors to deeper content on the Renaissance website.
 The articles were promoted through branded email and social media campaigns to build third-party endorsement for the content.

 The goal of the articles was to promote four free guides created by Renaissance: